remidinishanth/distributed_systems/google_map_reduce/map_reduce.md

 ### Motivation

+> Context: multi-hour computations on multi-terabyte data-sets e.g. build search index, or sort, or analyze structure of web only practical with 1000s of computers

 * Inverted index is storing a mapping from content, such as words or numbers, to its documents where the word is present on the web.
 Indexing is the process by which search engines organize information before a search to enable super-fast responses to queries.
 * To index `20+` billion web pages, assuming each is of `20KB` size, we need to process `400+` terabytes of data.
   - `20+` billion web pages `x 20KB` = `400+` terabytes